-Trash & Debris refers to trash and junk on the property, NOT trash or bulky waste set out for collection.
-Old junk, garbage, tires, rubbish, furniture, appliances, car parts or anything else stored outside can be dangerous and hazardous.
-To report trash and debris in your neighborhood?
-Call (936) 559-2558.
+Trash & Debris refers to trash and junk on the property that is not set out for collection.
+Old junk, garbage, tires, rubbish, furniture, appliances, car parts, or anything else stored outside can be dangerous and hazardous.
+To report trash and debris in your neighborhood call (936) 559-2520.

 Violators are issued a warning notice to perform specific action within an allotted time frame.
 If the warning notice goes unheeded, violators will find themselves facing a fine.
 Costs for "forced clean-up" result in liens being filed against the property.

 Download the Nacogdoches 311 App: